-We don’t have a formal film permitting system in the NWT.
-Permits, proof of insurance and documented permissions may be needed if crews are planning to film on traditional land; publically owned land or property; protected areas or historical sites; territorial highways, ice roads or airports; or observing wildlife.
+While we don’t have a formal film permitting system in the NWT permits, proof of insurance and documented permissions may be needed if crews are planning to film in specific jurisdications, on traditional land; publically owned land or property; protected areas or historical sites; territorial highways, ice roads or airports; or observing wildlife.

 The NWT Film Commission is here to help production teams navigate those cases, and guide you through any regional and municipal filming requirements that may be needed for your project.
 Please contact the office of the Film Commissioner if you need assistance.

 Filming in Yellowknife